knative/docs/docs/eventing/flows/sequence/sequence-reply-to-sequence/README.md

       name: second-sequence
 ```

-Change `default` to create the `Sequence` in the Namespace where you want
+Change `default` in the following command to create the `Sequence` in the namespace where you want
 your resources created:

 ```bash